ethinallen/ethinallen/README.md

 my SME fight but i've since learned we'll get to our goals faster together. so SWE, SME, or any other TLA, let's recreate the wheel together.

-for work i'm an identity solutions engineer @auth0 / @okta/n on the side i make terrible websites
+for work i'm an identity solutions engineer @auth0 / @okta

+on the side i make terrible websites